barumau/pandunia/eng/eng-pandunia.md

 Titania - Titania
 titanium - titan yum
 title (headline) - tema nam
-to (toward, till, until, for) - do
+to (toward, till, until, for) - to
 to be centered (amid, in the middle) - a jong
 toast (toasted bread) - roste pang
 tobacco - tabaku